AlanFord/ZapMeNot/README.md

 ### Testing

-A command like the following will run a unit test module from the parent directory:
+A command like the following will run a specific test from the parent directory:

 ```
-python -m unittest tests.test_material
+pytest tests/test_source.py
 ```

 To run all of the unit tests

 ```
-python -m unittest discover
+pytest
 ```